 7 steps to avoiding a human data breach

-We’ve reviewed the OAIC report and calls to Avant involving data breaches, and have identified the following key learnings.
+We’ve reviewed the OAIC report and calls to the Avant’s medico-legal advisory service about data breaches and have identified the following key learnings.

 1. Check before pressing send

-This was also high on our list of reasons for calls — and the source of considerable angst.
+This was also high on the list of reasons for members calling us for advice and is the source of considerable angst.
 It is an easy error to make if you are emailing or texting patients.

-We also had a number of calls where information was posted to incorrect addresses or information such as recall letters intended for several recipients was included in one envelope.
+We also had a number of calls where information was mailed to incorrect addresses or information intended for several recipients (such as recall letters) was included in one envelope.

-While many practices are cautious about sending sensitive information electronically, it is important also to check you have robust procedures in place for posting information.
+While many practices are cautious about sending sensitive information electronically, it is important also to check you have robust procedures in place for mailing information.

 3. Beware the autocorrect